IBM/telco-network-cloud-drivers/content/installation/lm/openshift/openshift.md

 ```

 ## Helm
-ALM will be installed using Helm charts, so you would need Helm client and server:
+TNCO will be installed using Helm charts, so you would need Helm client and server:

 - Go into the project (similar to Kubernetes namespace) meant for Tiller:
 ```